Barn-Raiser/project-planning/mvp.md

  * Upon submitting a "Need", I will be redirected to the "Needs Index", where I will see the new need listed

 ##### Index
-* As an unauthenticated visitor, I can see the "Needs Index" page which shows all needs, ordered by start date
+* As an unauthenticated visitor, I can see the "Needs Index" page which shows all needs

-## Phase 2 - Sprint 2 (8/31 - 9/8)
+## Phase 2A - Sprint 2 (8/31 - 9/8)
 * check in ?s:
   * Balancing cost of data manipulation on FE vs. cost of calls to API with our size of database.
 Is there a best practice?
      * Decision: To avoid so many api calls, makes sense to do it on the FE